ismith/elevator_alerts/README.md

 ## Initial data import
 TODO

+## Auth setup
+For development mode, auth is handled locally by redirecting you to `/auth/developer`, which will accept any email address and name it is given.
+You should configure Google OAuth before deploying, instructions for which are found below.

 ## Running the app
 You can run either of `foreman run web` or `foreman run worker` or both; they are independent, with `web` running the webapp and `worker` being used to query